 Examples of the Most Successful Telemedicine Solutions

-While various off-the-shelf and custom telemedicine software solutions are available, some tend to stand the test of time.
-Here are three telemedicine platforms recognized as leading examples in their niche.
+With various off-the-shelf and custom telemedicine software solutions available, some tend to stand the test of time.
+Here are three best telemedicine platforms recognized as leading ones:

 1. Teladoc